mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 29 June 2025

-- The average temperature today is 25.57˚C,
+- The average temperature today is 23.3˚C,
-- With highs of 25.85˚C and lows of 25.38˚C,
+- With highs of 23.31˚C and lows of 23.15˚C,
-- It may feel like 25.72˚C with clear sky
+- It may feel like 23.41˚C with overcast clouds
-- The wind speed is 3.13m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 59%
+- The pressure is 1022hPa and humidity is 66%
 - The sun will rise at 03:51 and set at 20:31

 <!-- weather_marker ends -->